About Councilmember Brianne K. Nadeau

 To improve public safety, she introduced cutting-edge legislation to get guns out of the hands of those who have threatened violence against themselves or others.
-She also works to ensure the Metropolitan Police Department and District agencies have the resources they need to keep our communities safe, and to better connect residents with MPD through public safety walks and community meetings.
+She also works to ensure District agencies have the resources they need to keep our communities safe.
 She voted for a comprehensive public safety bill (the NEAR Act) recently passed by Council which uses a data-driven approach to address the causes of crime.
 She secured funding to address gang violence in Ward 1.
 She also supported a program to reimburse residents for installing security cameras.

 Brianne is working to ensure the District remains a great place to raise a family.
 She helped pass paid family leave legislation, which will provide paid leave for workers in the District who confront a major life event like child birth, adoption, or caring for a sick family member.

 As chair of the Human Services committee, she reformed the District’s Temporary Aid to Needy Families program, which was long overdue after years of short-term fixes.
 She’s fighting to improve our parks and pools, by securing additional funding and working with the Mayor’s team to enhance hours and accessibility.